 A global network

-Pacific Challenge is a specialist consulting firm, providing value to clients through its global network of affiliates who bring deep domain expertise in information technology, computer communications, semiconductors, computer hardware, life sciences, and technology for financial services.
+Pacific Challenge is a specialist consulting firm, providing value to clients through its global network of affiliates who bring deep domain expertise in information technology, computer communications, semiconductors, computer hardware, and technology for financial services.
 The unique expertise of affiliates can be brought immediately to bear on a client’s needs.
-Located in key industry and research centres (including Sydney, Silicon Valley, Adelaide, Auckland, and Los Angeles), our colleagues bring their own networks and resources, helping ensure that our clients benefit from a truly unique global range of both expertise and access.
+Located in key industry and research centres (including Sydney, Silicon Valley, and Adelaide), our colleagues bring their own networks and resources, helping ensure that our clients benefit from a truly unique global range of both expertise and access.

 The Managing Partner of Pacific Challenge is Dr. J Craig Mudge AO, who brings his years of international experience both in technology companies and world-class research centres to his work